 What we always do, and would recommend it to you is, to know your neighborhood.
-See where the shops are, public transport, parks etc. Walking the streets of Athens is like going back in time.
+See where the shops are, public transport, parks etc. Walking the streets of Athens is like you went back in time.
 The reason we love to walk is because every street has something unique and you don’t know where it will take you next.
-Sometimes just don’t think where are you going, pick random streets and corners and you will meet the soul of the city.
+Sometimes don’t think where are you going, just pick random streets and corners and you will discover the best things.
 Walking like that we found ourselves in front of the great buildings: National library of Greece, National University of Athens and Academy of Athens, known as “the Trilogy” of architect Theophil Hansen.
-Across the street were luxurious fashion stores with homeless people sleeping on the floor; I guess that is problem of today’s Greece, and many other societies in the world.
+Across the street were luxurious fashion stores, and homeless people sleeping on the floor, I guess that was the problem of today’s Greece, and many other societies in the world.

 And don’t forget to visit old neighborhood Plaka.
 This lively place is filled with narrow streets, great street art and small cafes and restaurants with their tables placed on stairs.
 Come here and get a cold drink or tasty fish for dinner.